 Carefully stretch a small portion of the dough between your fingers to form a thin sheet.
 If it can stretch thin enough to let light pass through without tearing, it's properly kneaded.
 If it rips easily, it needs more kneading.

-Form the dough into a ball and place it in a bowl lightly coated with oil.
+Form the dough into a ball and place it in a bowl lightly coated with oil so it doesn't stick.
 Cover with plastic wrap or a kitchen towel.
-Allow the dough to proof in a warm, draft-free place for 1 to 2 hours, or until doubled in size.
+Let the dough proof in a warm, draft-free place for 1 to 2 hours, or until it doubles in size.

-Gently punch or press the dough to let out any large air pockets.
-Divide into two equal parts for easier handling.
-Roll each into a cylinder or log, then cut each into 8 pieces using a knife or dough scraper.
+Gently press or punch the dough to let out big air bubbles.
+Divide the dough into two equal parts to make it easier to work with.
+Roll each part into a log, then cut each log into 8 pieces with a knife or dough scraper.

-PRO TIP: To get evenly sized pandesal, you can use a kitchen scale to weigh each piece.
-If you don't have a scale, eyeballing also works.
+To make your pandesal the same size, you can use a kitchen scale to weigh each piece.
+If you don’t have a scale, just try your best to make them look even.

-Bring the edges over the filling, then pinch them tightly to seal to prevent the filling from oozing out during baking.
-Turn it so the pinched seam is on the bottom.
+Fold the edges over the filling and pinch them tightly to seal, so the filling doesn’t spill out while baking.
+Turn it so the sealed side is on the bottom.
+Use a circular motion with your hand to form a smooth ball.
+Roll each piece in breadcrumbs.

-Arrange them on a baking sheet lined with parchment paper, spacing them apart to allow room for expansion.
-Cover with a clean towel or cling wrap to keep it from drying.
-Let it to rise for an another 30-45 minutes, or until slightly puffy.
+Arrange the Pandesal on a baking sheet with parchment paper, leaving space between them so they can expand.
+Cover with a clean towel or plastic wrap to keep them from drying out.
+Let them rise for 30-45 minutes, or until they’re puffy.

 Step 11: Bake